Prominent lawyer, Trump donor representing Biden accuser

 “The truth is what matters,” he told Bay News 9.
 “In this case, the truth is these claims are flat-out false.”

 Wigdor is well known for his work on prominent cases related to sexual harassment and assault.
 He represented six women who accused Harvey Weinstein, the disgraced Hollywood producer, of sexual misconduct.
-He has also represented a number of Fox News employees in cases alleging gender and racial discrimination at the network.
+He has also represented a number of Fox News employees in cases alleging gender and racial discrimination at the network, including Juliette Huddy, one of the women who accused Bill O’Reilly of pursuing a sexual relationship with her and retaliating when she refused.
+In 2018, he spoke out in the media defending Christine Blasey Ford, the woman who accused Supreme Court nominee Brett Kavanaugh of sexual assault.

 Wigdor has been a supporter of Trump and provided about $55,000 in campaign contributions in 2016, according to Federal Election Commission records.
-He has also supported some Democratic politicians, including New York Rep. Hakeem Jeffries, and has not donated to either Trump’s or Biden’s 2020 campaign.
+He has also given tens of thousands of dollars to state and local Democratic politicians in New York, including New York Rep. Hakeem Jeffries and New York Attorney General Letitia James.
+He has not donated to either Trump’s or Biden’s 2020 campaign.

 Wigdor said he plans to help Reade in her dealings with the media and any independent investigations into her allegations that might occur.
 He said the two have not discussed bringing a lawsuit based on her claims, but he did not rule that out.